weweb-assets/weweb-server/README.md

 The value of this header should be `Bearer <YOUR WORKSPACE PRIVATE KEY>`.

-You workspace Private Key can be found under the `Settings` tab in your workspace.
+Your workspace Private Key can be found under the `Settings` tab in your workspace.

 You can generate a new Private Key at any time but this will invalidate the old one.